Europa's comprehensive survey of Eastern Europe, Russia and Central Asia.

 Table of Contents

-Part 1: General Survey.
-Opposition Movements in Contemporary Russia.
-The Economies of Eastern Europe, Russia and Central Asia.
-Politics of Energy in the Caspian Sea Region.
-Politics of the South Caucasus.
-Politics of Water in Post-Soviet Central Asia.
-Poverty and Social Welfare in Eastern Europe, Russia and Central Asia.
-The Rise and Fall of Regionalism in Russia.
+Part 1: General Survey The Separatist Movements in Eastern Ukraine Nikolai Holmov.
+Opposition Movements in Contemporary Russia Dr Richard Arnold.
+Economies of Eastern Europe, Russia and Central Asia Dr Anders Aslund.
+Politics of Energy in the Caspian Sea Region Dr Shirin Akiner.
+Politics of the South Caucasus Onnik Krikorian.
+Politics of Water in Post-Soviet Central Asia Dr Kai Wegerich (revised for this edition by the Editor).
+Poverty and Social Welfare in Eastern Europe, Russia and Central Asia Dr Michael Rasell (based on an earlier essay by Prof. Jane Falkingham).
 Appendix: The Religions of the Region.
-Part 2: Country Surveys.
-Armenia.
-Azerbaijan.
-Belarus.
-Georgia.
-Kazakhstan.
-Kyrgyzstan.
-Moldova.
-The Russian Federation.
-Tajikistan.
-Turkmenistan.
-Ukraine.
-Uzbekistan.
-Part 3: Who's Who of Eastern Europe, Russia and Central Asia.
-Part 4: Regional Information.
-Regional Organizations.
+Part 2: Country Surveys Sections on geography, history, chronology and economy, as well as statistical surveys, directories and bibliographies for each country.
+Part 3: Who's Who of Eastern Europe, Russian and Central Asia Part 4: Regional Information Regional Organizations.
 Research Institutes.
 Select Bibliography (Books).
 Select Bibliography (Periodicals).
 Index of Regional Organizations.